gd03gd031/Windows-GDID-Changer/README.md

 # GDID-Changer for Windows 10/11

 Script that regenerates GDID assigned to your windows installation.
 It works by removing existing sessions and forcing new device registration.
-Resulting in issuance of new GDID from Microsoft servers.
+Resulting in issuance of new GDID by Microsoft servers.

 Requires an internet connection.
 A new GDID is usually issued instantly, but script needs around 30–90 seconds to complete the job.